HariSekhon/Knowledge-Base/programming.md

 ## Expect

-Brilliant for automating systems which have no alternative but interactive timed text inputs.
+Excellent TCL language framework for automating systems which have no alternative but interactive timed text inputs.

 [Autoexpect](https://linux.die.net/man/1/autoexpect) - generates an expect script from an interactive session, tune from there